 - Round off the edges of the stretcher with an electric sander to closely match the design of the original.

 #7 Regluing Legs and Back

-- Using a wooden mallet to gently prise all the lose joints out far enough to get glue into the joints.
+- Using a wooden mallet to gently prise all the loose joints out far enough to get glue into the joints.

-- Applying glue generously to all the lose joints in the legs and back.
+- Applying glue generously to all the loose joints in the legs and back.

 - Clamping the joints tightly together, using wood spacers between the clamps and wooden chair; so as not to damage the wood, and then